FAQs for Pet Owners

 -

-Due to the advanced nature of our 128-slice CT scanner, scans finish quickly - in a matter of seconds!
-Because of the speed of our CT scanner, pets often don’t need anesthesia, but this is determined by our doctors during your pet’s initial exam.
-You will be asked to sign an anesthesia consent form if necessary.
+Because of the speed of our CT scanner, many pets don’t need anesthesia, but this is dependent on the type of imaging required and is determined by our doctors during the scheduling process.
+You will know ahead of time whether anesthesia is required and will be asked to sign an anesthesia consent form if necessary.

 -